 - Choosing the right type of healthy fats: Avoiding too much unhealthy fat and salt may help to keep your liver healthy because a high-fat diet is another contributor to fatty liver disease.
 Choose healthy fats from plant sources such as almonds, coconut, walnuts, chia seeds, flax seeds, and pumpkin seeds or animal sources such as eggs and fatty fish (salmon).

 - Stress management: Manage your stress with meditation and yoga.
-It will control your cortisol level that may reduce stress on your liver.
-You can use certain counselling for better results.
+It will control your cortisol level which may reduce stress on your liver.
+You can also turn to mental health experts for help.

 Are there any side effects of liver detox?

 Yes, it may cause harmful side effects such as: